 ‘Ender’s Game’ by Orson Scott Card was originally published as a short story in the August 1977 issue of ‘Analog Science Fiction and Fact’.
 The novel version came about later in 1985.
-Since then, the ‘Ender’s Game’ series has grown to include fourteen novels, thirteen short stories, 47 comic books, a film, an audioplay and other reference materials.
+Since then, the ‘Ender’s Game’ series has grown to include 16 novels, 14 short stories, 47 comic books, a film, an audioplay and other reference materials.

 The ‘Ender’s Game’ series is often referred to as the Enderverse or Ender Saga.

-Currently there are fourteen published novels in the Enderverse and at least seven more planned novels: The novels to be published are: The Second Formic War Trilogy ( 1.
-The Swarm, 2.
-The Hive, 3.
-The Queen), a novel which will tie together Ender and Bean’s stories ( 4.
-Shadows Alive), and The Fleet School Series (5.
-Children of the Fleet, 6., 7., or more).
+Currently there are 16 published novels in the Enderverse and at least four more planned novels: The novels to be published are: the second and third novels in The Second Formic War Trilogy ( 1.
+The Hive, 2.
+The Queen), a novel which will tie together Ender and Bean’s stories ( 3.
+Shadows Alive), and and unknown number of sequels in The Fleet School Series (4.
+Children of the Fleet sequel #1, 5. sequel #2, etc.).

-All of the novels are written by Card, except for the three prequels and three planned prequels, which are co-written with Aaron Johnston.
+All of the novels are written exclusively by Card, except for the four prequels and two planned prequels, which are co-written with Aaron Johnston.
 In the event that Card dies, Card has said that Aaron Johnston will complete any books remaining under contract to relieve Card’s wife of any debt from unwritten books.

 |PREQUELS||ENDER'S STORY||BEAN'S STORY||FLEET SCHOOL|

 |Earth Afire||A War of Gifts||Shadow of the Hegemon|

 |The Swarm||Speaker for the Dead||Shadow of the Giant|

 |The Queens (TBA)||Children of the Mind||Shadows Alive (TBA)|